onceupon/Bash-Oneliner/README.md

   echo >&2 "Fatal error.
 This script requires mydir." fi

+# if variable is null
+if [ ! -s "myvariable" ]
+#True of the length if "STRING" is zero.

 # Test if file exist
 if [ -e 'filename' ]
 then